josephbertino/clue_solver/README.md

 ### Suggestion & Reveal
 Specify when a Player (including yourself, the user) makes a suggestion about the murder and is shown a Clue card by another player
 + The Engine already knows which Player is the Suggester
-+ Your entry must include the 3 cards that composed the Suggestion (Suspect, Weapon, Room), as well as the numeric ID of the Player that revealed a card to the Suggester
++ Your entry must include the 3 cards that composed the Suggestion (Suspect, Weapon, Room), as well as the numeric ID of the Player that revealed a card to the Suggester.
   + e.g. `green,rope,kitchen,3` <--- This means that Player 3 showed a card to whomever suggested that it was Mr. Green in the Kitchen with the Rope
   + If No Player revealed a card on this Turn (meaning, no one had any of those cards), enter `0` as the Player ID
   + The order of cards does not matter, but they must come before the Player ID.
 Comma-delimited, no spaces.
 + If You, the user, were the Suggester, the Engine will ask you what card was revealed to you.
 Respond by entering the value of the card when prompted.
 <figure>
     <img src="sources/turn_1_input.png" width="900" height=100">
-    <figcaption>How to Enter when you the user are shown a card</figcaption>
+    <figcaption>How to Enter Turn when You are the Suggester and are shown a card</figcaption>
 </figure>

 ### Player Passes
 If a Player does not enter a room or make a suggestion during their Turn, this is considered a "Pass".
-+ Enter `pass` in the prompt, and play will proceed to the next Player
++ Enter `pass` in the prompt, and the Engine will proceed to the next Player.

-### Manually Updating Player Hands Mid-Turn
+### Manually Updating a Player's Hand Mid-Turn
 By analysing the Card Distribution (or through some more crooked means...) you might become privy to knowledge about whether another Player HAS or LACKS a particular card.
 Before entering Turn details, you may manually update the Engine's knowledge with the `update` command

 <figure>